ThomasGueldner/hello-world/README.md

 # hello-world
 This is a test repository

-My name is Thomas.
+My name is Thomas Gueldner.
-I am 31 years old and I am from Germany.
+I am 31 years old and I am from Leipzig, Germany.
 From today, I will be working for a Japanese company called Idee Inc.

 Let's have fun!